rachitsaluja/UCSF-ALPTDG-benchmarks/README.md

 # UCSF-LPTDG-benchmarks
-nnUNet benchmarks for The University of California San Francisco Longitudinal Post-Treatment Diffuse Glioma (UCSF-LPTDG) dataset.
+The official nnUNet benchmarks for The University of California San Francisco Longitudinal Post-Treatment Diffuse Glioma (UCSF-LPTDG) dataset.

 ## Requirements -